-Interest expense of approximately \$2,300,000 for the three months ended August 31, 2015, which is primarily non-cash, was comprised of: (i) amortization of debt discount of approximately \$1,006,000 attributable to short-term convertible notes payable and approximately \$94,000 attributable to related party convertible notes, (ii) amortization of debt issuance costs of approximately \$350,000, (iii) approximately \$758,000 arising from the inducement to convert related party convertible notes, which represents the Black-Scholes value of the warrant issued in connection with the Debt Conversion and Termination Agreement and (iv) approximately \$91,000 of accrued interest on convertible notes.
-Such amounts compare to interest expense of approximately \$426,000 for the three months ended August 31, 2014, which was comprised of: (i) amortization of debt discount of approximately \$356,000 attributable to convertible notes payable and (ii) accrued interest on convertible debt.
+Interest expense, which is primarily non-cash, totaled approximately \$2.4 million for the three month period ended November 30, 2015, an increase of approximately \$1.2 million over the comparable period in 2014.
+Interest expense is comprised of: (i) amortization of debt discount of approximately \$1.1 million attributable to short-term convertible notes payable (ii) amortization of debt issuance costs of approximately \$362,000, (iii) approximately \$867,000 arising from the Black-Scholes value of a one-year extension of the expiration date of previously issued warrants, which was offered to induce the immediate conversion of certain outstanding 2012 convertible notes payable and (iv) approximately \$27,000 of accrued interest on convertible notes.
+Interest expense of approximately \$1.2 million for the three months ended November 30, 2014, was comprised of: (i) amortization of debt discount of approximately \$749,000 attributable to convertible notes payable and (ii) approximately \$353,000 related to the fair value of warrants issued to induce the conversion of certain promissory notes and (iii) accrued interest payable on outstanding notes of approximately \$85,000.
+Additionally, the comparable three-month reporting period in 2014 recognized a non-cash charge of approximately \$806,000, as it related to the increase a fair value derivative associated with a convertible note payable.
+This note has subsequently converted and is therefore not comparable to the current reporting period.